 Buildings Insurance – What Our Tenants Need To Know

-We are posting this information about “Buildings Insurance” mainly for the benefit of our Tenants (and any prospective Tenants), so that they clearly understand why we – as responsible Landlords – require them to insure any commercial premises and/or residential property they may occupy.
+We are posting this information about “Buildings Insurance” mainly for the benefit of our Tenants (and any prospective Tenants), so that they clearly understand why we – as responsible Landlords – require them to insure any commercial premises and/or residential property they may occupy or wish to lease.

 In this review, we hope to make clear the following points: